deepongi-labs/android14-6.1.162-common-2026-03/kernel/Documentation/admin-guide/hw-vuln/srso.rst

 disable the mitigation with spec_rstack_overflow=off.

-Similarly, 'Mitigation: IBPB' is another full mitigation type employing an indirect branch prediction barrier after having applied the required microcode patch for one's system.
+Similarly, 'Mitigation: IBPB' is another full mitigation type employing an indrect branch prediction barrier after having applied the required microcode patch for one's system.
 This mitigation comes also at a performance cost.

-Mitigation: Safe RET
+Mitigation: safe RET
 --------------------

 The mitigation works by ensuring all RET instructions speculate to